ImageVisioner/InfraredNUC/README.md

 # Note

-**The official version of the manuscript in the IEEE repository is missing a part in Fig. 16, which has been verified as an error in the proofreading and editing system.
-I will release the correct LaTeX compiled version to this repo later!!**
+**The official version of the manuscript in the IEEE repository is missing a part in Fig. 16, which has been verified as an error in the proofreading and editing system. ╮(╯▽╰)╭  We will release the correct LaTeX compiled version to this repo later!!**

 We have  named the model **MNUCP** (Multi-stage non-uniformity correction pipeline)!
 We have  named the model **MNUCP** (Multi-stage non-uniformity correction pipeline)!